-However, MAS reserves the right to withdraw a walk if the subject, location, or leader poses any harm or danger to participants, makes use of hate speech, or defames or excludes specific individuals or groups.
+However, MAS reserves the right to withdraw a walk if the subject, location, or leader poses any harm or danger to participants, makes use of hate speech, or defames or excludes specific individuals or groups, or was not created for the original purpose of inclusion in Jane's Walk festival.
+Jane's Walk is also a non-partisan initiative, thus, any political campaigning or walks hosted on behalf of a candidate seeking office is not permitted as a part of the festival.